isomerpages/mci-scai/_profiles/Silver Keskküla.md

 From joining Skype in the early days as the first researcher of the core team to co-founding and selling two startups, his experience spans from deeply technical research to leading companies.

-At Skype Silver was optimizing peer-to-peer network topologies using machine learning and AI and pushed neural networks to hundreds of millions of computers.
-In Teleport he was responsible for data strategy, technical architecture and leading a growing data science &amp; research team while in Supervaisor he ran the company as a solo founder for 3 years after having raised the biggest solo-founder-round in Estonia.
+At Skype, Silver was optimizing peer-to-peer network topologies using machine learning and AI and pushed neural networks to hundreds of millions of computers.
+In Teleport, he was responsible for data strategy, technical architecture and leading a growing data science &amp; research team while in Supervaisor he ran the company as a solo founder for 3 years after having raised the biggest solo-founder-round in Estonia.

 Silver is most inspired by bio-mimetic algorithms ranging from evolutionary computation to neural networks.